If you need money for something more than a short-term issue, check out the personal loan rates at Bankrate.com.

-- Return to pay the balance -- including the loan amount plus all added fees -- before the deadline, which is usually one to four months after the initial transaction.
+- Return to pay the balance, including the loan amount plus all added fees, before the deadline, which is usually 1 to 4 months after the initial transaction.

 - Don't return and the pawnshop keeps your item.
-Aside from losing your item, there are no other consequences: no collection action and no affect on your credit report.
-On average, though, 80 percent of all customers do reclaim their items, according to the National Pawnbrokers Association.
+Aside from losing your item, there are no other consequences -- no collection action and no effect on your credit report.
+On average, though, 80% of all customers do reclaim their items, according to the National Pawnbrokers Association.

 In some locations, you can extend the loan period by up to several months, but you'll incur additional charges.